bear96/System-Dynamics-Bot/README.md

 ### Step 2: Install Graphviz

 Download and install [Graphviz](cld/stable_windows_10_cmake_Release_x64_graphviz-install-2.46.0-win64.exe).
 During installation, ensure the option to add Graphviz to PATH is checked.
 Verify Graphviz is on PATH by running `dot -V` in a new terminal.
 If `dot` is not recognized, manually add Graphviz to PATH.
-Typically, the directory is `C:\Program Files\Graphviz\bin`.
-After adding it, run `dot -v` again to confirm.
+Typically, the directory is something like `C:\Program Files\Graphviz\bin`.
+After adding it, run `dot -V` again to confirm.

 ### Step 3: Install Pygraphviz